Work in multidisciplinary teams to generate new findings in dementia research

 Why should I join?

-Clinical trials for dementia are moving to intervene at a much earlier stage in the disease progression – before the onset of dementia itself.
-As the amount of data that we have available to us increases rapidly, it is becoming vital to innovate in order to make sense of it and gain new insights.
+Clinical trials for dementia are moving to intervene at a much earlier stage in disease progression – before the onset of dementia itself.
+As the amount of data available to us increases rapidly, it is becoming vital to innovate in order to make sense of it and gain new insights.

-At the virtual DPUK datathon, you will work online in teams in the DPUK Data Portal.
+At the virtual DPUK datathon, you will work online in teams to analyse population cohort data held in the DPUK Data Portal.
 You will experiment with different methodologies to predict dementia risk and likelihood of conversion from mild cognitive impairment to dementia.
 Research questions will centre around longitudinal modelling of disease and cognitive change.
 We will be working with data from these cohorts at the virtual DPUK datathon.

 You will be part of an interdisciplinary research collaboration.
-Teams will receive ongoing support via DPUK Reach to develop their ideas into full study proposals and published research during and after the virtual DPUK datathon.
+Teams will receive ongoing support via the DPUK Reach discussion forum to develop their ideas into full study proposals and published research during and after the virtual DPUK datathon.

 DPUK's Senior Data and Science Manager, Dr Sarah Bauermeister, will lead the virtual DPUK datathon